KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

-For credit history, I will transfer 29 of “NA” to “1”, because it is very likely that all these 29 NA are actually 1 because 1 is the most occuring category of that variable.
+For credit history, I will transfer 29 of “NA” to “1”, because it is very likely that all these 29 NA are actually 1 because 1 is the most occurring category of that variable and outnumbering “0”.

 ``` r
 test.data <- test.data %>%